Technician Scientist – Apprenticeship (Standard)

 Facilities and resources

 As an apprentice, you will have full access to the college facilities.
 Most lessons are conducted in dedicated laboratories and there are specialist microbiology facilities.
 We also utilize online learning platforms which enable you to study at home flexibly as well as attending group lessons, practicals and seminar sessions.
-As a student of the college you will also have full access to the college facilities.
 You will be assigned a mentor, with relevant experience, who will support you throughout the programme.
 External visits may be organized to local laboratories and further afield.
 Whenever possible we take advantage of opportunities to invite external speakers to talk to students about their specialist work.

 Q: Will I do a work placement?